 standardized test scores, such as the GRE or GMAT (Due to COVID-19, some graduate programs are temporarily waiving test score requirements.
 Please check with your program.)

 additional materials such as statements of purpose or goals, writing samples or a vita

 For applicants whose native language is not English, you may be required to submit TOEFL, IELTS or PTE test scores (see if you are required to submit a TOEFL or IELTS score)

 Credit card information for application payment

 You may save your application at any stage and return to complete it at a later time.

 All applicants, including OSU students, must upload a copy of their transcript for bachelor’s degree(s) conferred or pending and for any graduate or professional coursework or degrees.
 Submitting your application without transcripts will delay review of your application.
 If you do not have a copy of your transcript(s), please obtain and upload these prior to finalizing your application.
 Please do not email or send copies of your transcripts to the Graduate College.

-Each program determines their own admission requirements, and some include the submission of a test score such as GRE, GMAT, or MAT as part of those requirements.
-Prospective students should contact their progam of interest if they have a question about if an admissions test is required prior to investing in the cost of the test.
+Each program determines their own admission requirements, and some include the submission of a test score such as GRE, GMAT, or MAT (Miller’s Analogy Test) as part of those requirements.
+Prior to investing in the cost of the test, prospective students should contact their program of interest to discuss the program’s testing requirements.

-If the GRE is required by the program you are applying to, OSU's GRE institution code is 6546.
+If the GRE or GMAT is required by the program you are applying to, OSU's institution code is 6546.
 No department code is required.
-All GRE scores are received electronically and shared with any program to which you apply.
+All GRE and GMAT scores are received electronically and shared with any program to which you apply.